polarxcised/MemeVerse-Discord-Bot/README.md

-Here’s a **stunning README** tailored for your bot, designed to attract users and provide clear instructions on how to use and deploy it.

 ---

-# **FunBot 🤖🎉**
+# **Memeverse 🤖🎉**
-Your ultimate Discord companion for jokes, GIFs, insults, advice, and more!
-Bring endless fun and entertainment to your server with **FunBot**!
+Your ultimate Discord bot for **jokes, GIFs, insults, advice, and more**!
+Whether you're looking for a laugh, fun facts, or just something to spice up your server, **Memeverse** has got you covered.

 ---

 ## **🌟 Features**
-FunBot is packed with **20+ commands** designed to keep your community entertained and engaged:
+Memeverse comes packed with **20+ commands** that will entertain and engage your community:

 ### 🎥 **GIF Commands**
 - **`!gif [tag]`**: Fetch a random GIF by tag (e.g., funny, cat).